 Debra Cohen is the President of Home Remedies of NY, Inc., a company with a 15-year successful track record of helping consumers to find the most reputable and appropriate contractors in their area to meet their home-repair or improvement needs.
 Furthermore, Debra has made it her mission to assist others in replicating her success by starting their own Homeowner Referral Network® (HRN).
 In fact, more than 300 entrepreneurs worldwide to date have launched home-based HRN businesses with Debra’s tremendous support and encouragement.

-Her story is an inspiration for anyone with an entrepreneurial spirit who wonders if they can really accomplish the goal of owning and operating their own profitable and rewarding home-based business.
+Her story is an inspiration for anyone with an entrepreneurial spirit who wonders if they can really accomplish the goal of owning and operating their own profitable home-based business.
 Here she tells it in her own words:

 “After my husband and I purchased our first home, we quickly realized how difficult it was to find reliable contractors.
 It occurred to me that if I was facing this challenge, then other homeowners must be feeling the same, and I set out to create a business to fill this need in my community.
 The result?
 Home Remedies® of NY, Inc., a Homeowner Referral Network® (HRN) business based in Hewlett, N.Y., that pre-screens and refers home improvement professionals to local homeowners.